bathompso/BINOCS/README.md

 Publications
 -------

 Publications use various versions of the BINOCS code.
 While all versions should produce nearly-exact results, there may be some variation between versions.
-Publications and their associated branches are listed below:
+Publications and their associated tags are listed below:

-* *Thompson et al. (in prep)* - Branch `v2_0`
+* *BINOCS I: Radial Migration of Binary Systems in Open Clusters.* Thompson et al. (in prep) - [Tagged version 2.1](https://github.com/bathompso/BINOCS/releases/tag/v2.1)